 \subsection{Next nucleation time}

 Given the graph $G_k$, consider the next nucleation time

-from Definition \ref{mintime}.
+from Definition~\ref{mintime}.
 When the network activates a node, it activates the node that completes the fastest nucleation among the $n_k$ nodes with least degree.
-We want to find an expression for $\mathbb{E}^r[\bar{\tau}_k]$.
+We want to find an expression for $\mathbb{E}_{1_U}[\bar{\tau}_k]$.

 In Appendix A we show the computations for the mean next nucleation time in the case when the competing forks are independent of each other.
-Recall that in the subcritical regime we are considering a minimum of nucleation times that are exponential random variables, while in the critical regime we are considering a minimum of nucleation times that follow a truncated polynomial law (see Theorem \ref{teoremapaper1}).
-By using Proposition \ref{aindep}, we are also able to give explicit asymptotics for the mean next nucleation time without assuming the forks being independent.
+Recall that in the subcritical regime we are considering a minimum of nucleation times that are exponential random variables, while in the critical regime we are considering a minimum of nucleation times that follow a truncated polynomial law (see Theorem~\ref{teoremapaper1}).
+By using Proposition~\ref{aindep}, we are also able to give explicit asymptotics for the mean next nucleation time without assuming the forks being independent.

 Each nucleation of a fork can be seen as a successful escape from a metastable state, which is represented by the initial configuration where the nodes in $U_k$ in the fork are active and the node in $V_k$ in the fork is inactive.
 When considering multiple forks, we can view the network as an irreducible Markov process on a state space $\Omega$.
 The first nucleation can be described by a regenerative process where the Markov process leaves a metastable state $x_0$ (with all the nodes in $U_k$ active) and reaches a set $S$, which represents the set of states where at least one of the forks of minimum degree has all the nodes in $U$ simultaneously inactive.